 Discuss with a qualified inspector the protocols of when an NRC inspector should and should not participate in the LPR development meeting.

-Review the licensee’s overview organization chart and then either observe a LPR meeting with a licenseeor review LPR meeting document with a qualified inspector.
+Review the licensee’s overview organization chart and then either observe an LPR meeting with a licensee/DFFI staff; or review LPR meeting documentation with a qualified inspector.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.